Mizuho Station: History

 The station was opened as on 1 September 1956 as a temporary station.
 With the privatization of Japanese National Railways (JNR) on 1 April 1987, it was raised to a full passenger train station, and came under the control of JR Hokkaido.
 In June 2023, this station was selected to be among 42 stations on the JR Hokkaido network to be slated for abolition.

+The station will close in March 2027.

 Passenger statistics

 During fiscal 2022, the station was used on average less than 3 passengers daily.